Samea multiplicalis: Biological control agent

 S. molesta is an aquatic plant native to Brazil that is invasive in Australia due to a lack of sufficient herbivory to control the growth of the plant.
 It has become a common weed in many bodies of water, especially in eastern Australia in Queensland and New South Wales.
 The water fern grows in expansive mats, potentially crowding out other native aquatic plants and preventing light penetration in water bodies where it grows.
 Efforts to control S. molesta began in 1980 with the introduction of the salvinia weevil Cyrtobagous salviniae, which is also native to Brazil.
 S. multiplicalis was introduced the following year in 1981 to aid in the biological control of the weed.

-C. salviniae and S. multiplicalis
+Comparison with C. salviniae

-Since their introduction, the two insects have had different levels of effectiveness; the weevil has proved more useful than the moth at keeping salvinia populations down through intensive feeding.
+Since their introduction, C. salviniae and S. multiplicalis have had different levels of effectiveness; the weevil has proved more useful than the moth at keeping salvinia populations down through intensive feeding.
 While C. salviniae and S. multiplicalis both have similar habitat needs, including common host plants, similar nitrogen requirements, and an optimal temperature of 30 °C, S. multiplicalis populations are highly susceptible to parasites and parasitoids, which prevent the colony growth and dispersal that would be required for effective weed control.
 S. multiplicalis actually has a higher rate of reproduction and dispersal than C. salviniae, but infection prevalence still prevents sufficient levels of feeding to significantly affect S. molesta numbers.